ljpengelen/markdown-to-pdf/README.md

 ## Getting Started

 1. Install [pyenv](https://github.com/pyenv/pyenv), a tool for managing [Python](https://www.python.org/) versions.
-1. The file `.python-version` in the root folder specifies the Python version required by this toolchain.
+1. The file `.python-version` in the root folder specifies the Python version required by the conversion script.
   Navigate to the root folder and execute `pyenv install` to install this Python version.
 1. Install `cairo`, `pango`, and `gdk-pixbuf`.
   On macOS, these tools can be installed with `brew`.